Kostas96/KostasMarkou_Thesis/README.md

 * Miniconda or Anaconda platforms

-# Jupyter Notebook has explanation for every cell and is structured as below
+# Jupyter Notebook is structured as below

 * Text Pre-Processing
 * Vectorization